The Farmer and the Viper

 - In Dragon Age: Origins, Sten was left for dead when the darkspawn massacred his squad.
 When he came to, he found that he had lost his sword (without which he could never go home again) and slaughtered the villagers who picked him up and nursed him back to health in blind rage.
 He follows the player as his own Redemption Quest because of this.

 - In Batman: Arkham City, Batman saves a Two Face thug from being lowered into a vat of molten steel by Joker Thugs.
-No sooner does Batman take his eyes off the thug does he try to knock you out.
+Once the thug is offscreen (invisible to the player, even if within Batman's line of sight), he attacks Batman.

 - Heavy Rain.
 Without spoiling anything, suffice it to say that during the ending showdown with the Origami Killer, it is entirely possible that the fight will end up on a tall structure, and properly dodged or countered attack will leave the killer hanging by his fingertips over a deadly drop.
 The killer will humbly ask for your aid, and you have the option of pulling him to safety or letting him fall.
 Should you choose the former, the killer will give you a sincere-sounding word of thanks before immediately resuming his attempts to kill you.
 Even the most Genre Blind player would see this outcome a mile away, but the killer is so Faux Affably Evil that most players are tempted to at least take a chance on saving him.